A Brief History of Volatility Models

 - There are no transaction costs when buying/selling options, and delta hedging.

 - The underlying asset follows a continuous BM, and returns are normally distributed (the model cannot handle jumps and discontinuity in asset price dynamic).

 - Volatility is constant across all strikes and maturities.

 While the 4th assumption doesn’t make a huge difference, the 5th & 6th assumptions are quite significant, as they have been proven to be empirically wrong in practice.

 Let’s first understand what these assumptions mean…

-In financial markets assets prices assumed to follow stochastic (random) process, where there is certain trajectory (drift) but the variations are random along that trajectory.
+In financial markets, assets prices are assumed to follow a stochastic (random) process, where there is a certain trajectory (drift) but the variations are random along that trajectory.
 This process is known as Brownian motion.
 When B&S wrote their 1973 paper they assumed that the dynamic follows continuous Geometric Brownian motion, which means that securities cannot change sign (i.e. price cannot change from positive to negative, and vice versa), Moreover, they assumed that increments distribute normally (i.e. Gaussian distribution).
 Their assumption of continuity is also creating issues, as they assumed that one can continuously eliminate the delta (underlying price change) risk, while this is technically impossible (and even if possible to some degree, it comes with non-negligible transaction costs).